milkbottledude/woodlands-jb_tracker/README.md

 ## How To Use ❓
 Simply enter a future date 📅 and time 🕑 of your choosing, as well as whether you are looking to go to Johor from Woodlands or vice versa, then click submit 🟢.

 Johorscrape will then predict the level of congestion at that moment and output an arbitrary congestion value ranging from 0 to 5.
-From 0, meaning no cars on the road at all 🤩, to 5, meaning the road is extremely congested 🚙😭🚗💨.
 The higher the value, the longer the jam will be.

+0 - no cars on the road at all 🤩
+1 - you will encounter maybe 5 or so cars on your way 😁 2 - may have to wait for 10-15 cars before your passport gets stamped 🙂 3 - a small jam built up, around 20-30min wait before either checkpoint 🤨 4 - road is extremely congested 🚙😭🚗💨
+5 - might as well take a nap and watch a movie while waiting for the traffic to clear 🤮😴

 To allow the user to better visualise the congestion level 👁️, a picture showing a rough estimate of how the causeway might look like will also be shown 🛣️.
 The traffic jam length will be represented by a red line drawn on the road, as you can see below.